Joshfairhead/Obsidian/Immanent/Regen Foundation/Product/Community Service Node.md

 Out of respect for this conversation and consideration for each other, please:
 -   Keep it [short, simple and concise](https://en.wikipedia.org/wiki/KISS_principle).
 -   Refrain from assumptions or public conversations on the solution without consulting the rest of us.
-- [ ] Of course, feel free to reach out on Slack anytime.
+- [x] Of course, feel free to reach out on Slack anytime. ✅ 2022-07-09